debugkei/Hobot/README.md

 For now I'll not accept any pull requests.
 Also it will not have releases yet.

+# How to compile
+For compiling, the project uses premake.
+Premake can be used to generate project files for make, or vs2022, or xcode.
+Just execute premake in project directory:
+> premake5 what_generating_for

 # Vendors/Dependencies
 I used:
 * premake, its license can be found in vendor/premake.